lukewickstead/RandomNotes/AWS/Database/Overview.md

 - You only see the resources tied to the region you have specified
 - Billing is not tied to a specific region

-## AWS Availability Zones

-- Each region includes distinct facilities located in different areas within the region called AVAILABILITY ZONES (AZs)
-- AZ's are distinct geographical locations that are engineered to be insulated from failures in any other AZs
-- Located on separate electrical grids, flood plains, risk profiles
-- By having Amazon instances in more than one AZ a database can be protected from failure at a single location

 ## AWS Shared Responsibility Model